BobFIV/PSU_CAPSTONE_F2021/README.md

 PSU Capstone Fall 2021 Project

 This is the Github Repository for our Hackster Article Project and Pennsylvania State University Computer Engineering Capstone
-Please see the Hackster.io article for in depth details about how to use these programs: <add link>
+Please see the Hackster.io article for in depth details about how to use these programs: https://www.hackster.io/psu-capstone-pj3c/cellular-iot-irrigation-system-for-onem2m-nordic-thingy-91-5cfc14

   The sensor program for the Nordic Thingy:91 is located in the sensor_oneM2M folder